cmlzaGk/cmlzaGk.github.io-src/content/matrix_rain.md

 ## Character Set

-The Unicode characters and font-family to choose in a terminal-based matrix rain is very important.
-Two conditions need to be met.
+The choice of Unicode characters and font-family for a terminal-based matrix rain is very important.
+Three conditions need to be met.

-All characters should be printable on the terminal, and the font-family should be Mono-spaced.
+The font-family should be Mono-spaced, all characters should be printable on the terminal, and the terminal should be able to render the characters fast.

 Mono-spaced means that the letters occupy same amount of horizontal space.